bitbutcher/keygen/README.md

 ## Overview

-Keygen can be used to generate url-friendly or hexidecimal keys.
+Keygen can be used to generate url-friendly or hexadecimal keys.
 The url-friendly variety should be favored where possible since they are shorter but represent a significantly larger keyspace.

 ## Examples